BlockchainCommons/developer-web-site/_pages/envelope-gstp.md

 * [**Envelope**](/envelope).
 Gordian Envelope is a Smart Document system.
 GSTP transmits data in this format.
 * [**Expressions**](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2023-012-envelope-expression.md).
 Expressions are a standardized methodology for encoding function calls into Envelopes, to be run by the Envelope opener.
 * [**Request/Response**](/envelope/request/).
-The Envelope Request/Response system is a methodology for one party to request that another party run a specific Expression, and then for that other party to return a Response using the same transaction ID.
+The Envelope Request/Response system is a way for one party to request that another party run a specific Expression, and then for that other party to return a Response using the same transaction ID.

 GSTP uses this functionality as follows: